-Last week Tom Philpott of Mother Jones wrote a piece titled Lay Off The Almond Milk, You Ignorant Hipsters.
+I came across an article written by Tom Philpott of Mother Jones titled Lay Off The Almond Milk, You Ignorant Hipsters.
 Boy-oh-boy did that post get some heat.
-He quickly responded with a follow up post Boy, Hipsters Sure Are Defensive About Their Almond Milk.
+He quickly responded with a follow-up post Boy, Hipsters Sure Are Defensive About Their Almond Milk.
 It seems that some people are pretty defensive when it comes to their plant-based milk of choice.
 And maybe for good reason.
-What’s wrong with good ol’ almond milk anyway?
-If not almond milk, than what?
+What could be wrong with good old almond milk anyway?
+If not almond milk, then what?

 What Is Wrong With Almond Milk?

 - Water usage – It takes 1.1 gallons of water to grow a single almond.
-In California, where 80% of the world’s almonds are produced, the worst drought on record is happening.
+In California, where 80% of the world’s almonds are produced, the worst drought on record was happening (at the time of the post).
 The main ingredient in almond milk is filtered-water; watering down the already water intensive almonds with even more water doesn’t seem environmentally sane,

 - Vitamins and minerals – Much of the vitamins including calcium and vitamin E come from an added ‘vitamin and mineral blend’.
 While there is nothing wrong with this, it is also not much different from popping a multivitamin,